 Most patients need just a couple of days to rest and recover before returning to their normal schedules, although you will have to follow certain instructions to keep your surgical sites clean while they heal.
 Your surgeon will discuss these instructions in full during your consultation appointment before your procedure.

-Where can I have wisdom teeth removed in Vancouver, WA?
+Where can I have wisdom teeth removed near Vancouver, WA?

-Beacon Oral & Maxillofacial Surgeons offers removal in Vancouver, WA.
+Beacon Oral & Maxillofacial Surgeons offers removal near Vancouver in Camas, WA.
 Our oral surgeons provide excellent care from all four of our offices in the Vancouver area.
 To schedule an appointment or to learn more about extractions at our practice, feel free to contact one of our offices for more information.